ALPON Cloud

 How auto-recharge works

-- If a card is declined three times in a row, automatic charging is paused; manual top-up is required to resume.
+If the card is declined three times in a row, auto-charging pauses for safety.
+A successful manual top-up resumes the cycle.

 Data Pools

-A Data Pool is a shared, prepaid data bucket used by all compatible assets in the account.
-Pools are reactive — a new 30-day record is created the moment a device consumes data on a covered network and a previous record has expired.
-Subscribing to a pool prevents fallback to higher PAYG rates.
+A Data Pool is a shared, prepaid data bucket used by every compatible device in your account.
+Subscribing prevents fallback to higher Pay-As-You-Go rates.

-- Coverage: only networks listed in the pool are eligible.
-Other networks fall back to PAYG.
+Only networks in the pool are eligible.
+Other networks fall back to PAYG rates.

 Negative balances trigger a warning timeline: Day 0 first email, Day 3 second email, Day 4 account suspension.
 A debt over $20 triggers immediate suspension.
 A successful manual payment reactivates all SIMs and devices on the next hourly check.